HaveFunTrading/boomnet/README.md

 ```

 ### Service
-The last layer manages lifecycle of endpoints and provides auxiliary services (e.g., asynchronous DNS resolution)
+The last layer manages lifecycle of endpoints and provides auxiliary services (such as asynchronous DNS resolution and
-through the `IOService`, which internally relies on the `Selector` layer.
+auto disconnect) through the `IOService`.

 `Endpoint` serves as low level construct for application logic. `IOService` oversees the connection lifecycle within endpoints.